UW-GDA/sar-eric-seth/README.md

 ## Datasets you will use (with links, if available)
 - [Sentinel-1 SAR on AWS](https://sentinel-s1-rtc-indigo-docs.s3-us-west-2.amazonaws.com/index.html)
-- could use ASF (Eric has done
+- could use ASF processing (Eric has done)
+- UAVSAR???

 ## Tools/packages you’ll use (with links)
 - Scott Henderson visualization tool to start https://github.com/scottyhq/sentinel1-rtc